 As a secondary benefit, this approach can also save time when researching the cost basis of a stock received as a gift or through company mergers and spinoffs when the stock lineage is difficult to trace.

 Just give the shares, claim a tax credit for the full current stock value, and don’t worry about figuring out the cost basis.

 Qualified Charitable Distribution (QCD):

 Donors who are 70 ½ or older can distribute up to $100,000 to an IRA charity.
 This satisfies the Required Minimum Distribution requirement and does not need to be reported as income.

 Contributions to DAFs give a tax deduction this year.
 You can give overtime to nonprofits throughout the U.S. DAFs are funded with cash, securities, property, etc.

 DAFs are more simple and less expensive to set up and manage than a private foundation.
 They also are a great way to teach children giving and are an ideal estate planning vehicle for establishing a permanent philanthropic legacy for families.

 “Bunching” and DAFs:

-With last year’s tax reform many donors are now using DAFs for additional tax deductions by “bunching” charitable gifts.
+With last year’s tax reform, many donors are now using DAFs for additional tax deductions by “bunching” charitable gifts.
 This addresses the increased standard deduction, which is $12,000 for individuals and $24,000 for a married couple filing jointly.

 To use this approach, donate multiple years of charitable deductions at once to a DAF.
-For example, if you normally give $8,000 a year to charities, give $24,000 this year to your DAF, get this year’s tax deduction for the full donated amount, and then donate $8,000 this year and each of the later two years.
+For example, if you normally give $8,000 a year to charities, give $24,000 this year to your DAF, get this year’s tax deduction for the full donated amount, and then donate $8,000 this year each of the latter two years.